ccarabine/Churchbarn-holiday-let/README.md

 The icons in the footer were taken from Font Awesome

-Barn pages were taken from [Aspects website](https://www.aspects-holidays.co.uk/cornwall/west-cornwall/perranuthnoe/p/church-barn)  aspects webpage(my project is not a commerical site, so i didn't need permission to use)
+The photos taken for the barn page were taken from [Aspects website](https://www.aspects-holidays.co.uk/cornwall/west-cornwall/perranuthnoe/p/church-barn)  aspects webpage(my project is not a commerical site, so i didn't need permission to use)

-i used West Cornwall video [West Cornwall video](https://www.youtube.com/embed/D1Im2tWWNfs)
+I used West Cornwall video [West Cornwall video](https://www.youtube.com/embed/D1Im2tWWNfs)

-i took inspiration from this beach colour palete for my colours [color palette](https://colorpalettes.net/color-palette-710/) and google's best fonts for the font choice [Font choice](https://www.oberlo.co.uk/blog/google-fonts )
+I took inspiration from this beach colour palete for my colours [color palette](https://colorpalettes.net/color-palette-710/) and google's best fonts for the font choice [Font choice](https://www.oberlo.co.uk/blog/google-fonts )

-i took inspiration from https://www.simpsontravel.com/ for the hover- border top feedback on the navbar
+I took inspiration from https://www.simpsontravel.com/ for the hover- border top feedback on the navbar

 ## Code
 i used the following websites and videos for inspiration and code for my project